SAP/spartacus-docs/_pages/install/schematics.md

 The following is a description of the various options you can use with the `ng add @spartacus/schematics` command:

 - `baseUrl` sets the base URL of your CX OCC back end.
-- `baseSite` sets the name of your base site.
+- `baseSite` a comma-separated list of base site(s) to use with Spartacus.
+- `currency` a comma-separated list of currencies to use in Spartacus.
+- `language` a comma-separated list of languages to use in Spartacus.
 - `occPrefix` sets the OCC API prefix, such as `/occ/v2/`, for example.
 - `useMetaTags` determines whether or not to configure the `baseUrl` and `mediaUrl` in the meta tags from `index.html`.
 - `featureLevel` sets the application feature level.
 The default value is `2.0`.